Hyper Cache is a lite, simple to configure and highly performant cache plugin for WordPress.

 Please use the forum to ask for support, thank you an read the F.A.Q. below.

 Use a clean browser (not the one you use to administer your blog or open a new browser window in anonymous mode), and load the same page a couple of times.
 Look at the page source and at bottom you should see the Hyper Cache signature.

 Another way is to use a browser developer tool and look at the network panel: the response header for a cached page should contains the specific “X-Hyper-Cache” header with value “hit” or “hit-mobile”.

 Hyper Cache main features

-- easy installation (from 2.5.9 version): just activate Hyper Cache and it works with a set of default values
+- easy installation: just activate Hyper Cache and it works with a set of default values

 Download and Installation